MeMstudios/lampros-support/README.md

 Usage
 ---
 You should not immediately respond to the initial email.
 Wait until you get the software support notification and take the link to the Asana task and leave a comment there to respond.
-Now everyone will be on the email list.  contact@lamproslabs.com and the support email address should not get Asana notifications.
+Now everyone will be on the email list.  contact@lamproslabs.com and the support email address should not get Asana notifications. </br>
+Not all the support agents need to be added to the support group.
+Troy gets emails from contact@lamproslabs.com anyway.</br>
+POST to the /add-agent endpoint to add an email and phone number send json body like: </br>
+`{"email": "email@address.com", "phone": "+1234567890"}`
+and set a header called: `Api-Key` using the OurApiKey in constants.go </br>
+This is just in memory, so if you start and stop the service you'll have to add agents again, so just save a request in postman.